 A Notice of Investigation letter will be sent by the Title IX Coordinator to both the complainant and respondent outlining the reported behavior which is being investigated.
 This letter will include the name(s) of the investigator(s), how scheduling the interviews will be done, and a written notice of each parties' rights and responsibilities in the process.
+This process is coordinated by the Title IX Coordinator with the assistance of the Assistant to the Title IX Coordinator.
 The written notice will include:

-- 1. A summary of the reported conduct that potentially violated the Lincoln University Policy and, where applicable, other student conduct policy; - 2. the identities of the parties involved; - 3. the date, time, and location of the reported incident(s) (to the extent known); - 4. the specific provisions of Lincoln University Policy and/or any other student conduct policy potentially violated; - 5. a statement that the investigative report, when issued, will make factual findings and a preliminary determination regarding whether there has been a violation of the Lincoln University Policy and/or other student conduct policy; - 6. a statement that the parties will each have an opportunity during the investigation to propose questions for the investigator to ask of the other party and witnesses during a live hearing presided over by an adjudicator; - 7. a statement that the factual findings and preliminary determination will be based on a Preponderance of Evidence standard; - 8. a summary of the resolution process, including the possible hearing, and the expected timeline: - 9. an admonition against Retaliation; and - 10. a summary of rights and resources available to the Complainant and Respondent.
+- 1. A summary of the reported conduct that potentially violated the Lincoln University Policy and, where applicable, other student conduct policy; - 2. the identities of the parties involved; - 3. the date, time, and location of the reported incident(s) (to the extent known); - 4. the specific provisions of Lincoln University Policy and/or any other student conduct policy potentially violated; - 5. a statement that the investigative report, when issued, will make factual findings and a preliminary determination regarding whether there has been a violation of the Lincoln University Policy and/or other student conduct policy; - 6. a statement that the parties will each have an opportunity during the investigation to propose questions for the investigator to ask of the other party and witnesses during a live hearing presided over by an adjudicator; - 7. a statement that the factual findings and preliminary determination will be based on a Preponderance of Evidence standard; - 8. a summary of the resolution process, including the possible hearing, and the expected timeline; - 9. an admonition against Retaliation; and - 10. a summary of rights and resources available to the Complainant and Respondent.